 The goals of the Student Assistance Program are to prevent and reduce alcohol, tobacco, and other drug use, and to improve school performance.
 To accomplish these goals, the program provides school-wide awareness and individual and group services designed to teach skills to identify and resist social and situational pressures to use substances.

-Stephanie Nocon is the Student Assistance Counselor at the Lawn School.
-She is available at Lawn School Monday, Tuesday, Thursday, and Friday.
-Mrs. Nocon has a Master's Degree in Social Work, previous experiences working with adolescents, and specialized training in prevention and early intervention strategies with adolescents.
+Susan Davis is the Student Assistance Counselor at the Lawn School.
+She is available at Lawn School Tuesday, Wednesday, and Friday.
+Ms. Davis has a Master's Degree in Social Work, previous experience working with adolescents, and specialized training in prevention and early intervention strategies with young adolescents.

-In addition to conducting prevention and education services, Mrs. Nocon is available to see students who are using alcohol, tobacco, or other drugs, or have personal, school, or family problems that could lead to alcohol, drug abuse, or other unhealthy behaviors.
-Mrs. Nocon works with students in a group called “Teen Institute/Youth Advisory” which works closely with the Teen Center to provide activities to students.
-Mrs. Nocon also works with Students Against Destructive Decisions (SADD), which promotes healthy decision-making and raises awareness about the consequences of unhealthy behavior.
-Mrs. Nocon has also created an after school scrap-booking group and is co-coach of the school soccer team.
+In addition to conducting prevention and education services, Ms. Davis is available to see students who are using alcohol, tobacco, or other drugs, or have personal, school, or family problems that could lead to alcohol, drug abuse, or other unhealthy behaviors .

 The Student Assistance Program has helped many students make responsible choices; it has educated students about the dangers of drug use, and has helped others get outside help.
-Please feel free to contact Mrs. Nocon with any additional questions, concerns, feedback, and/or ideas for this year.
+Please feel free to contact Ms. Davis with any additional questions, concerns, feedback, and/or ideas for this year.